 Frisii and Frisiavones

 The Romans distinguished, besides other tribes living in the big delta, the Cananefates, the Frisii and the Frisiavones.
 According to soldier Pliny in his book Naturalis Historia, the Frisiavones lived on islands “inter Helenium ac Flevum”.
 This is generally explained as the islands between the broader river mouths of the Meuse and Rhine.
 But scholars are still having disputes to exactly pinpoint the civitas Frisiavones.
 We suggest just to describe it as the coastal section of province Zeeland south, part of province Zuid Holland, and parts up the River Meuse in province Noord Brabant in the Netherlands.
-Furthermore, the tribe of the Frisiavones may be considered as the Romanized Frisians (IJssennagger, 2017).
-Archaeological research suggestes that Frisiavones populated the area between the River Rhine and the River Meusse from mid-first century, similar to the civitas Batavii.
+Based on archaeological finds, the location Goedereede -Oude Wereld at island Goeree-Overflakkee, is a strong candidate for the former capital of the Frisiavones (Dhaeze 2019).
+Furthermore, the tribe of the Frisiavones may be considered as the Romanized Frisians (IJssennagger 2017).
+Archaeological research suggests that Frisiavones populated the area between the River Rhine and the River Meusse from mid-first century, similar to the civitas Batavii.
 Ceramic found of the Frisiavones is of Frisian (Frisii) tradition.

 That the civitas Frisiavones were subjects of province Germaniae Inferioris and of an administrative area or region called Frisavonum, is supported by a stone inscription found in 1958, in the Roman province Africa Proconsularis, present-day Tunisia dated between AD 169-177.
 It is an inscription in honor of a certain procurator (i.e. administrator of a military district) Q. Domitius Marsianus, with the text reading: